 Problem Set #2 – Solution

 Load a HRPT NOAA-18 image.
 Display the polar orbit tracks for the image using a two-line element text file with the Polar Orbit Track chooser.
-Add the swath width and antenna circles for the Wallops ground station.
+Add an antenna circle for the Wallops ground station.

-Remove All Layers and Data Sources, and display the 19:46:04 UTC NOAA-18 image in a new tab.
+Remove all layers and data sources, and display the 19:46:04 UTC NOAA-18 image in a new tab.

-Remove All Layers and Data Sources.
+Remove all layers and data sources.

 Click the button in the Main Display to create a new tab.